 As of March 31, 2014, we had 17 copyright infringement lawsuits pending against us with an aggregate amount of claimed damages against us of approximately RMB16.3 million (US\$2.6 million).
 Between March 31, 2014 and the date of this prospectus, 8 out of 17 copyright infringement lawsuits pending were settled.
-The settlement of these copyright infringement lawsuits reduced the aggregate amount of claimed damages against us from approximately RMB16.3 million (US\$2.6 million) to RMB0.7 million (US\$0.1 million).
-Among the unsettled lawsuits, we are defending three copyright infringement lawsuits in the PRC relating to Gougou, a digital media content search engine previously owned by us.
-The plaintiffs in these lawsuits allege that the search result pages of Gougou place links to unauthorized index hosted by third parties.
+The settlement of these copyright infringement lawsuits reduced the aggregate amount of claimed damages against us from approximately RMB16.3 million (US\$2.6 million).
+Between the PRC relating to Gougou, a digital media content search engine previously owned by us.
+The plaintiffs in these lawsuits lage that the search result pages of Gougou place links to unauthorized index hosted by third parties.
 Although we are a named defendant in these cases, we sold the Gougou website and related intellectual property rights in 2010 to an unaffiliated third party, who agreed to assume all present and future Gougou-related intellectual property liabilities, including liabilities incurred in connection with these lawsuits.
 Pursuant to that agreement, we agreed to continue to provide technical support until the purchaser can independently operate the website.
 We have ceased to provide technical support to Gougou website since February 2011.
 In addition, we are party to six copyright infringement lawsuits involving Xunlei Kankan and other aspects of our business.